March 7-10, 2024

 Tony Gates – Michigan Sportsmen Against Hunger Food Drive

-Bring a sack of at least 6 non-perishable food items (cans or boxes) on Thursday ONLY, March 19 to the RV parked in front of DeVos Place and get in to the Show FREE!
-Tony Gates of WLAV mornings will be broadcasting live in front of DeVos Place from 7am to 6pm.
+Bring a sack of at least 6 non-perishable food items (cans or boxes) on Thursday ONLY, March 9 to the front of DeVos Place and get in to the Show FREE on Thursday!
+Tony Gates will be at DeVos Place from 3pm to 6pm for a remote broadcast with HUGE Bill Simonson.
 The food will be collected by MSAH volunteers and donated to God’s Kitchen of Catholic Charities West Michigan and other needy organizations.
-Over the years it is estimated that attending Sportsmen, upwards of 2,000 each year, have donated over 200,000 lbs. of food during this, the largest annual single day food drive in Michigan!
+Over the years it is estimated that attending Sportsmen, upwards of 2,000 each year, have donated over 120,000 lbs. of food during this, the largest annual single day food drive in Michigan!
 Help Tony Gates and MSAH volunteers set another record this year!

 Big Buck Night West